lgrn/lgrn.github.io/content/p/fail2ban-on-el8.md

 fail2ban is commonly used to  take a certain action, such as automatically blocking an IP, after repeated authentication failures or other generally bad behavior against applications, as detected by regex matching against log output.

-This example will show how to install and configure fail2ban on EL8 (Rocky Linux 8.4), and to configure it to block an IP after multiple failed login attempts against a non-standard SSH port.
+This example will show how to install and configure fail2ban on EL8 (Rocky Linux 8.4), and to configure it to block an IP after multiple failed login attempts.

 #### Installing fail2ban via EPEL
 ```